The JUSTICE Project

 Joining Families & Uniting Systems That Impact Communities & the Excarcerated

-- To use therapeutic practices that help people strengthen the relationships they imagine can offer them support in their efforts to live the lives they want for themselves.
+- To help people strengthen the relationships that help them to build the lives they want for themselves.

-- To offer support to representatives of the justice system and mental health providers in their efforts to build productive, supportive relationships with their clients.
+- To support representatives of the justice system and mental health providers in their efforts to develop productive, supportive relationships with their clients.

-- To engage practices (using our one-way mirror and video equipment) that offer people who have had the experience of being “surveilled,” to have the experience of being “witnessed”.
+- To engage practices that provide people who have had the experience of being “surveilled” and judged, with the experience of being “witnessed.”

 - To engage in conversation that recognizes the impact of oppression (economic, racial, gendered, etc.) on our lives, and that invites people to reconnect with what is important to them.